Farah-mohamed-salama/MetasplitTable2/README.md

 - Comprehensive instructions for vulnerability assessment, exploitation, and mitigation.
 - Use of tools such as Metasploit, Nmap, and Nessus for network and vulnerability scanning.

+## Prerequisites
+To practice the techniques demonstrated in this project, download the **Metasploitable 2** virtual machine from [VulnHub](https://www.vulnhub.com/entry/metasploitable-2,29/).

 ## Tools Used
 - **Metasploit Framework**
 - **Nmap**
 - **Nessus**
 - Other utilities like `ifconfig`, `netdiscover`, `smbclient`, and `enum4linux`.